zhiltsovdima/Secret-Garden/README.md

   - Design, AppIcon, LaunchScreen

 **List of things planned for implementation:**
-  - Refactoring and code improvement
   - Greater percentage of test coverage
+  - Improve the use of the coordinator pattern
   - SearchBar
   - Stepper for CartVC
-  - List of tips
+  - List of tips and Home screen developing
   - Cache for loaded images(optional)
+  - Refactoring and code improvement
   - UX/UI improvements

   In the long run:
+  - RxSwift implement
   - Add a plant watering reminder
   - Add a note diary for the plant(with more photos)
   - Visual effects of adding to cart/favorites